sjjames020/sjjames020/README.md

 ## 🌱 What I'm Up To

-Right now I'm currently solidifying my knowledge in Python and Studying Cybersecurity.
-I'm focusing on Ethics of Technology right now.
+Right now I'm currently solidifying my knowledge in Python and studying cybersecurity.
+I'm focusing on CompTIA Sec+ and Google CyberSecurity Coursera Cerrtificate.
+Here's my portfolio [Cybersecurity Portfolio](https://github.com/sjjames020/cybersecurity_portfolio/)

 I'm constantly learning and exploring new technologies to stay ahead in the rapidly evolving tech landscape.
 Open to work.